 What to Know Before Visiting Japan

-- The most cities do not require a car.
+- Most cities do not require a car.
 Everything is easily reached by foot, train, or bus.

 - For all sights, if you’re looking for those “no crowd” photos, be sure to arrive no later than 7:30/8 am.
 The top attractions will get incredibly busy and it is worth it to get up a bit earlier.